sudhanraju/R-projects/README.md

 # R-projects

-- ML project report has implementation of Logistic regression and decision tree Algorithms
+- Machine Learning project report has implementation of Logistic regression and decision tree Algorithms